bmatcuk/html-brunch-static/README.md

 ```

 The _context_ of our page bubbles up to our layout, so our title is still available.
 If our layout included some front matter of its own, it could override the title.
 The content of our page is available to the layout with the `{{content}}`.
 That "pipe" (`|`) in front of `{{content}}` is just [jade](http://jade-lang.com/)'s way of saying that everything after it should just be included on the page verbatim.

+Note that, like partials, layout files must match the `fileMatch` rule for the processor that will handle the file.
+This means, by default, you'll need to name the file with `.static.ext`.

 Alright, let's take a quick look at our `package.json`: